The Following Dogs Have Been Featured on

 Coffee Bag art by Mad's Studio.
 You can checkout more of her work by following her on instagram @mads

 Chloe & Sebastian

-Chloe (female) and Sebastian (male) are a bonded pair who must be adopted together!
-They are both 7 years old and are border collie and great pyrenees mixes.
-Available for adoption in Austin, Texas
+Chloe (Female) and Sebastian (Male) are a bonded pair who must be adopted together!
+They are both 7 years old and are border collie and great pyranees mixes.
+Available for adoption in Austin, Texas.

-Here is what their rescue, Final Frontier Rescue Project, writes about them: They are very sweet with people, a tiny bit timid at first but then climbing in your lap and giving so many kisses!
+Here is what their rescue, Final Frontier Rescue Project, writes about them: they are very sweet with people, a tiny bit timid at first but then climbing in your lap and giving so many kisses!
 They love to play together, sleep together, and cuddle together, and they also love being with their people.
-They are good on leash and ride well in the car, and both seem to be completely house trained.
-They do well with other friendly dogs, though Chloe's more playful with other dogs than Sebastian is.
-They will make a fun, loving addition to the family!
+They are good on leash and ride well in the car, and both seem to be completley house trained.
+They do well with other friendly dogs, though Chloe is more playful with other dogs than Sebastian is.
+They will make a fun loving addition to the family!

 Timmy is an adoptable dog located in Austin, Texas!
 Here is what his rescue, Final Frontier Rescue Project wrote about him: